Last updated on September 26, 2019

 - Your 2017 tax return and any W-2 forms

 - Social Security numbers, for both you and your parent or legal guardian

-Once you’ve completed the steps to fill out your FAFSA, you’ll also need to make sure you send it to your college of choice by putting your school code on your FAFSA.
-Don’t worry — answering all those questions goes faster than you might think.
+Once you’ve completed the steps to fill out your FAFSA.
+You’ll also need to make sure you send it to your college of choice by putting your school code on your FAFSA.
+Don’t worry — answering all those questions goes faster than you think.